 But before getting into all that, it might be helpful to look at how this expansive timeline is organized.

-The Star Wars Timeline According to Lucasfilm
+The Star Wars Legends Timeline

-This era covers everything before the establishment of the Galactic Republic.
-Ostensibly, this includes the formation of all the species of the galaxy and their civilizations.
-While published material references ancient things like Xim the Despot and flashbacks to migration of Force-sensitive individuals to a planet called Tython, the only stories from this era we get to enjoy first hand are the Dawn of the Jedi comics and the associated novel Into the Void.
-Here, we meet the Je'daii, forerunners of the Jedi Order, and their struggle with the inaccurately named Infinite Empire.
+The longest era in the publishing timeline covers the first several thousand years of galactic history.
+Ostensibly, this includes the formation of all the galaxy's diverse civilizations and their exploration of space.
+Short vignettes included in various reference books and archived in deep corners of the Internet reference subjects like Xim the Despot and the migration of Force-sensitive individuals to the planet Tython.
+But the only stories from this era readily available are the Dawn of the Jedi comics and the associated novel Into the Void.
+Here, we meet the Je'daii, forerunners of the Jedi Order, and see their struggle with the Infinite Empire.